 The most grievous sin Nintendo has committed is their neglect of online play.
 What were they doing while Xbox Live took off?
 It’s as if they only started thinking about the structure of Wii online after the system launched, instead of seven years ago when SegaNet showed us how cool online gaming could be.
 Personally, I think the lack of online capability (for gaming right now) is what makes the Wii feel a little old, not the weaker comparative processing power. → Read the rest

 At the time of this writing, Dead or Alive and Virtua Fighter have released new entries on next generation consoles.
 Tekken 6 was just announced, and I’m sure it is only a matter of time before we hear something about Soul Calibur 4.
 It seems that fighting games are doing A-okay on the next gen systems.
 And yet I still get a sinking feeling about one of my favorite genres.
 I’m not going to go and make an assertion about fighters being doomed to become as niche as the schmup, but I still can’t shake a feeling of worry.
 Let’s break it down by companies and see why:

 Namco/Sega: These two are responsible for the three (Tekken, VF, and Soul Calibur) most popular and powerful 3d fighting franchises.
-All three have dedicated fanbases that will ensure they do well enough in terms of sales. → Just read it.
+All three have dedicated fanbases that will ensure they do well enough in terms of sales. → Read the rest

 Jack Tretton wants to give you $1200

 In the March issue of EGM, Sony’s Jack Tretton declared, “If you can find a PS3 anywhere in North America that’s been on shelves for more than five minutes, I’ll give you 1,200 bucks for it.”
 This interview has been reported on before, but the quote is too funny not to highlight.